jeffbass/imagehub/docs/research-roadmap.rst

 Receive and send along commands or requests to imagenode from Librarian
 -----------------------------------------------------------------------
 Right now, the **imagehub** returns "OK" after every message tuple is sent.
-The reply can be a "command word" instead that would cause **imagenode** to take an action such as change the exposure_mode of the PiCamera.
+The reply could be a "command word" instead that would cause **imagenode** to take an action such as change the exposure_mode of the PiCamera.
 Or send a dozen "live frames" from the camera (even though no detector has activated).
 Command words look like this (format is: CommandWord value):